StIvesTabletop/stivestabletop.github.io/_posts/2022-04-20-twentyeighth-session.md

 ![ArkNova](/images/posts/2022_04_20/ArkNova02.jpg "Ark Nova"){:class="img_post"}

 The second table chose [Catan: Seafarers][CS], which is a slightly extended version of the original [Settlers of Catan][C] game with boats.
 The 4 players start by claiming 2 settlements each across the hexagonal land tiles, each tile is linked to a number 2 to 12, all the possible totals when rolling 2 dice.
 Each round you roll 2 dice and which ever players have settlements linked to those tiles generate the income, 5 types based on terrain; sheep, wood, brick, stone and corn.
 Certain combinations of resources allow you to extend or upgrade your settlements and generate victory points.
 In Seafarers there are also shipping lanes and the winner is first to 14 victory points.
+It was a tight game with some substantial swings in fortune and some healthy trading, Settlers at its best.

 ![Seafarers](/images/posts/2022_04_20/Seafarers01.jpg "Seafarers"){:class="img_post"}